top of page

 Jan Glasmeier, Architekt BDA

-Key projects that Glasmeier has co-designed include Kwel Ka Baung School, Mae Tao Clinic campus, and Araksa Tea House.
+Key projects that Glasmeier has co-designed include Kwel Ka Baung School, Mae Tao Clinic campus, Araksa Tea House and Shop as well as Hway Ka Loke School Classrooms.
 Various designs have been nominated for and won several awards, including the 2014 DETAIL Award.
 The work has been featured internationally.

-Jan has been teaching and lecturing at a number of international Universities in Austria, Belgium, Egypt, France, Germany, India, Indonesia Malaysia, Mexico, Switzerland, Taiwan, Thailand, UK and US.
+Jan has been teaching and lecturing at a number of international Universities in Austria, Bangladesh, Belgium, Egypt, France, Germany, India, Indonesia, Malaysia, Mexico, Oman, Romania, Switzerland, Taiwan, Thailand, UK and US.

 Teaching & Professional Position (selection)